 The Battle Between DVI and HDMI

-If the battle between HD-DVD and Blu-ray is challenging, the struggle between DVI and HDMI has been quieter, although it seems to lean towards the latter technology.
-But it also appears to have a clear winner: HDMI.
+The battle between HD-DVD and Blu-ray is well-known.
+However, the struggle between DVI and HDMI has been quieter.
+This battle seems to favor HDMI as the clear winner.